wagybwoi/elastic-television/README.md

 # Elastic Television
 An interactive, elastic television connected to other services, made in three js.
-I promise I'll write more.
+Surely I'll write more.